Visit

 FAQs

-• Credit cards, cash, check, and EBT are accepted for Farm Stand purchases.
+- Credit and debit cards are accepted for Plant Stand purchases.

 For the preservation of our organic standards and to protect the natural ecosystem, kindly note that dogs are welcome only in the parking area and Farm Stand, and must be kept away from the trails and fields at Oxbow.